As a new parent, there comes a point where you finally feel like you’ve figured things out and have found your groove.

 If you take a step back and think about it, your baby goes through A LOT in the first few years.

-Your baby’s brain is growing rapidly every day, she’s learning new skills, developing her sense of self, and discovering the world around her all while her body is changing and growing dramatically.
+Your baby’s brain is growing rapidly every day.
+They’re learning new skills, developing their sense of self, and discovering the world around them – all while their little body is changing and growing dramatically.

 Plus, you have to factor in teething, illnesses, and other challenges which all account for certain fussy periods with your baby.